AxonIQ/bike-rental-quick-start/docs/README.md

 You can check the [detailed information on how the process to build the docs works](https://library.axoniq.io/contribution_guide/overview/build.html), but in short, all you have to do is:

-1. Make sure you have Node, Antora and Vale installed in your system.
+1. Make sure you have Node  Antora and Vale installed in your system.
 2. CD to the `docs/_playbook` folder.
 3. Run `npx antora playbook.yaml`.
 Antora will generate the set of static html files under `docs/_playbook/build/site`
 4. Move to `docs/_playbook/build/site` and execute some local http server to serve files in that directory.
 For example by executing `python3 -m http.server 8070`